telerik/blazor-docs/components/combobox/overview.md

 ## Selected Item

 By default, if no `Value` is provided, the ComboBox will appear empty, or will display the `Placeholder` defined.
-If a `Value` is provided, the first item from the data source whose ValueField matches will be selected.
+If a `Value` is provided, it should match an item in the data source (see more in the [Value Out of Range]({%slug components/combobox/databind%}#value-out-of-range) section).

 The ComboBox will not always have a selected item, however, because it can act as an input.
 There will be no selected item in the following cases that depend on the settings of the component that the developer can control: